mthalari/mthalari.github.io/README.md

 # Manoju Thalari - Data Science and Quantitative Finance Enthusiast

 ## Objective
 Enthusiastic and highly motivated graduate student pursuing a Master of Science in Data Science with a strong passion for quantitative finance and trading.
-Eager to leverage my analytical and data-driven skills to excel in the role of a Quantitative Trader, where I can apply my expertise in data analysis, modeling, and machine learning to drive profitable trading strategies.
+Eager to leverage my analytical and data-driven skills to excel in the role of a Quantitative Developer, where I can apply my expertise in data analysis, modeling, and machine learning to drive profitable trading strategies.

 ## Education
 - **Master of Science in Data Science**